 Yes.
-You should adopt a backup policy that assumes we are storing crates of sweaty dynamite on top of the servers that hold your important data.
-(Even though we aren't.)
+Assume that we are storing crates of sweaty dynamite on top of the servers that hold your important data and design your backup strategy accordingly.

-If for some reason you haven't made or can't use your own backups, we may be able to help.
-But as much as we love to save the day, there are no guarantees and it stinks when we have to tell someone that we can't help them get their hard work back.
+If it's already too late and you haven't made or can't use your own backups, we may be able to help.
+But as much as we love to save the day, there are no guarantees.
+It stinks when we have to tell someone that we can't help them get their hard work back.
 Please make your own backups!